kvarak/dnd/docs/_Classes/fighter.md

 - #### Brawler
     Your unarmed strikes gain a +1 to hit, and deal bludgeoning damage equal to 1d4 + your Strength modifier instead of the normal damage for an unarmed strike.
 This increases to 1d6 at level 8 and 1d8 at level 16.
 You may treat your fists as two weapons for all appropriate actions, benefits, and feats.

-    If you have the Brawler feat, you also gain the following option:
+    If you have the Brawler skill, you also gain the following option:

     **Counterpunch**.
 If you take the dodge action, and a creature misses a melee attack against you, you may use your ***reaction*** to make a single unarmed or improvised weapon strike against that creature.
 You must not be wielding any other weapons, and not be wearing a shield to perform a counterpunch.

 - #### Cavalry
     Whenever you are mounted, you may add your proficiency bonus to the saving throws and AC of your steed.
-In addition you have advantage on any Wisdom (Animal Handling) checks made to control your mount when you attempt a risky maneuver.

-    When  mounted, if you move at least 20 feet straight toward a large or smaller creature you may use your action to make a charging attack.
+    When mounted, if you move at least 20 ft straight toward a large or smaller creature you may use your action to make a charging attack.
 If the attack hits, the creature must make a Dexterity saving throw.
-On a failed save, the creature is pushed up to 10 feet away from you.
+On a failed save, the creature is pushed up to 10 ft away from you.
 The DC for the save is equal to 8 + your Strength modifier + your proficiency + bonus.

 - #### Charge Leader
     When you roll initiative, all allies who can see or hear you gain advantage on their initiative roll so long as you are not surprised.